jimappleg8/hcgpublic/README.md

 ## Usage

-**Disclaimer:** This project is here as a reference for anyone wanting to doo something similar.
-The database schema no longer exists, so it would need to be recreated before anyone could use this project directly.
+<span style="color: red">**Disclaimer:** This project is here as a reference for anyone wanting to create something similar.
+The database schema no longer exists, so it would need to be recreated before anyone could use this project directly.</span>

 With that said, usage of the system was pretty simple: